Water Quality

 Special Health Needs

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons, such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with Human Immunodeficiency Virus/Acquired Immuno-deficiency Syndrome or other immune system disorders, and some elderly people and infants, can be particularly at risk from infections.
+Immunocompromised persons, such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with Human Immunodeficiency Virus/Acquired Immunodeficiency Syndrome or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their healthcare providers.

 Boron Detection Above Notification Level in Source Water